 In that article, my biggest point and warning was that buying turnkey websites was more risky than not and I say this because these points flow well into this review I’m doing of MBV and that the same warnings I gave people on that article, I will give to them here.
 But if you wish to read about the risks of buying turnkey websites (I recommend you do), here is the article.

 But what are these warnings?
 Do they apply to MBV?

-While this company is quite old (which is typically a good thing), I have found on MANY occasions that turnkey websites are usually not as guaranteed as they say they are.
+While this company is quite old and growing (which is a good thing), I have found on MANY occasions that turnkey websites are usually not as guaranteed as they say they are.

-I would highly recommend you read multiple websites with their reviews of MBV before making a decision, and not just to rely on MBV’s main page or my review…
+Like I said before, I would highly recommend you read multiple websites with their reviews of MBV before making a decision.

 One of the big things I noticed is that supposedly, you aren’t actually given an existing website, it is built brand new for you and this carries a major risk in that a website that is newly built has no reputation of making money prior, and frankly, there is simply NO guarantee no matter how much you’re told otherwise, that it will make money.